Data Collection CNAMEs and Cross-Domain Tracking

 However, there is an additional benefit to using a CNAME for data collection which allows you to track visitors between a main landing domain and other domains in browsers that do not accept third-party cookies.
 Customers that have multiple web properties (multiple domains) might benefit from maintaining a data collection CNAME.
 The following section explains how cross-domain visitor tracking works.

+A CNAME does not provide additional cross domain benefits.
 For example, you have a primary site at

 mymainsite.com.
 You configured the CNAME record to point to your secure data collection server: